nearform/angular-patterns-workshop/apps/slides/slides/rxjs.md

 # Step 0: Trying it out

-- Observe the behaviour of the stream in your browsers console as you update the code
+- Observe the behaviour of the stream in your browser's console as you update the code
 - Pay particular attention to the fact that the Observable is completely inert until you subscribe to the stream
 - 💡 You can remove this code before continuing to the next step